xyang35/xyang35.github.io/_posts/2017-08-29-data-annotation.markdown

 Each page contains 50 images, and you need to submit your annotation after you finish all of them.
 The annotation will be stored **only after** you click the “Submit” button.
 The “Submit” button is at the bottom of the webpage.
 The default selection is “haze-free”, so you only need to select the other options if you find the image should not be haze-free.
 After clicking the submission button, you will be redirect to the index page, then you can choose the next session.

-Some kind reminder:
+Some kind reminders:

 - Put your initial in the [***sign-up sheet***](https://docs.google.com/spreadsheets/d/15tR6jz6aC5bigkq8bbTq4U8xExHKX9SokeFBrL004hE/edit?usp=sharing) **before** working on your session

 - Different groups have different index pages, don't mess up
 - Click "Submit" button after finishing a page to store your annotation
 - Read the examples below first to get the annotation criteria
-- Don’t waste too much time on struggling the correct annotation, leave the ambiguous ones “not sure”.
+- Don’t waste too much time on struggling with the correct annotation, leave the ambiguous ones “not sure”.

 ## Annotation Criteria